0xJasonMurray/jasonmurray.org/content/posts/2021/bosesleepbuds.md

   - sleepbuds
   - sleep
   - noise
-description: How I tune out the noise and sleep through the night with Bose Sleepbud II's.
+description: How I tune out noise and sleep through the night with Bose Sleepbud II's.
 ---

 ## The Problem